angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 0       0 1    1
 ```

-So, as long as the loop starts and finishes in the same byte, we are in the clear.
-This principle even holds for nested loops:
+This means that, as long as a loop starts and finishes on the same byte, we’re safe.
+This principle even holds with nested loops:

 ```brainfuck
 [>>+<+[>>>+<<<]<]>[<+>-]